 If you’re thinking about taking your potted orchid outside, first and foremost, you should learn more about your zone.
 Most orchids can be revived and rescued for more blooming if you use common sense about your habitat!
-Not sure if a full orchid garden like mine would thrive in areas that are snow capped.
+Not sure if a full orchid garden like mine would thrive in areas that are snow-capped.
 If you have a mild spring and summer season you definitely should experiment and possibly be able to grow orchids on trees!

 Above is the side of our home, an area that has a fence dividing us from the neighbor’s property.
 We have about 3/4 of an acre, with most of the open spaces behind the house.
 I sit looking at this area while on the patio under the cover of the overhang.

 As you we clearly have a large collection of orchids!
-Looks like a lot, but even so we didn’t go out and purchase these plants all at once.
+Looks like a lot, but even so, we didn’t go out and purchase these plants all at once.
 They were all resuscitated from orchids that were no longer in bloom.
 Save the orchids I say!

 Grow Orchids On Trees With These Easy Tips

 Orchids are epiphytes, which means that they grow on other plants.
 You’ll often find them in trees in their native tropical environs such as rainforests.
-The orchids that we have had seem to do best in warm humid air.
+The orchids that we have had seem to do best in the warm humid air.
 The surrounding garden can provide all the plant’s necessary water and nutrients.
-Nevertheless, orchids are not just for tropical climates and there are more than 200 species of orchid native to North America.
+Nevertheless, orchids are not just for tropical climates and there are more than 200 orchid species native to North America.
 You should be able to grow orchids on trees in zones 5 through 9.

 In contrast to the beauty of the orchid’s flowers, the root or stem is rather strange looking.
 It’s these roots that allow for a symbiotic relationship with trees.
 We placed the orchids in the trees when they were out of bloom.

 Hanging Orchids In Your Trees

-Tie the orchid to the tree with either cotton twine, some twist ties or nylon.
-You can often find old nylon stockings at thrift stores and cut strips for hanging orchids in your trees.
-It may take up to a year for the orchid to attach to the trees.
+Pro Tip: You can often find old panty hose at thrift stores and cut strips to attach your orchids to your trees.
+Remember, it may take up to a year for the orchid to attach to the trees.
 Attach the orchid in the spring and it will have the warm months to grow.

 This particular orchid has attached itself to the tree and has been in the garden for several years.
 The stems are drooping down and the buds at the bottom will bloom soon.
 This is a tree that allows for lots of air movement and has the proper light conditions.
-Additionally the tree also has a rough bark that is for root attachment.
+Additionally, the tree also has a rough bark that is for root attachment.

 Keep a close eye on your orchid and the surroundings once you’ve hung it.
-In South Florida, we generally have enough humidity to keep the exposed root system moist.
+In South Florida, we generally have enough humidity to keep the exposed root system with enough moisture.
 Depending on your conditions you may need to mist the orchid roots daily.

 Above all, do not remove any of the roots.
-You might harm the plant and make it weaker and susceptible to diseases.
+You might harm the plant and make it weaker and more susceptible to diseases.
 Have fun with it and enjoy the beauty of orchids in your garden!
 When the weather begins to turn cold at night it’s time to cover up the orchid for hibernation if possible.
-Alternately you can try prying the roots off the tree and potting once again, bringing the orchid in for a winter’s rest.
+Alternatively, you can try prying the roots off the tree and potting once again, bringing the orchid in for a winter’s rest.
 Experiment with your orchids and enjoy!